Neither of us had ever heard the term FIRE before becoming a part of the personal finance blogger community.

 As most of you probably know, FIRE stands for financially independent, retire early.

 The movement was unwittingly started by Vicki Robin and Joe Dominguez in 1992 when they published their bestseller, Your Money or Your Life.
-The book charted the course for escaping the traditionally 9-5 job, which many FIRE advocates follow today.
+The book charted the course for escaping the traditional 9-5 job, which many FIRE advocates follow today.

 Essentially, the goal of FIRE is to accumulate enough wealth to be able to leave your rat-race job and pursue your own interests, thus, making you an early retiree.
 While there is no set age range for one to be considered early-retired, most FIRE enthusiasts strive for retiring ASAP, many in their 30’s and 40’s.